-The setting is fantastic with Greenwich Park as a backdrop and several child-friendly attractions nearby such as Cutty Sark, the National Maritime Museum and the Royal Observatory.
+The setting is fantastic with Greenwich Park as a beautiful backdrop and several child-friendly attractions nearby such as Cutty Sark, the National Maritime Museum and the Royal Observatory.
 And if you get hungry, Greenwich Market is never far away with all its international street-food options.
 There is no question about Greenwich being one of the most family-friendly places in London!